krrishmahar/fetch-tweets/README.md

-# fetch my tweets!
+# fetch my tweeets!

 ## Description

-The **fetch my tweets!** GitHub Action fetches your recent tweets without much hassle and updates your GitHub profile README with the latest content.
+The **fetch my tweeets!** GitHub Action fetches your recent tweets without much hassle and updates your GitHub profile README with the latest content.
 This action allows you to showcase your recent tweets directly in your profile.

 ## Inputs